 Broadband and connectivity: £5 billion of funding has been dedicated to implementing gigabit-capable 4G broadband in remote places in the UK.
 This, together with investing £510 million into the shared rural mobile phone network, means 95% of the UK should be 4G-connected in the next five years.

 Flooding: After the north of England was hit with severe flooding damage in recent storms, the Government has announced £200 million for immediate repairs to local flood resilience.
 This doubles the spend on flood defences to £5.2 billion.

 Housing: The Chancellor has promised the largest investment in housing in a decade, with some £12 billion for affordable homes.
-The Housing Infrastructure Fund has also been given a further £1.1 billion, with the aim of delivering 70,000 new homes in high-demand areas.
-The launch of the £1 billion Grenfell Fund was particularly welcome; this will support the removal of dangerous combustible cladding from high-rise buildings, after previous funding was found to be too little.
+The Housing Infrastructure Fund has also been given a further £1.1 billion, to deliver 70,000 new homes in high-demand areas.
+The launch of the £1 billion Grenfell Fund was particularly welcome; this will support the removal of dangerous combustible cladding from high-rise buildings after previous funding was found to be too little.

 Although there was little mention in Budget 2020 of specific infrastructure projects coming up, the general attitude of the infrastructure and construction sector is positive.
 The Chancellor’s announcements cement the argument that procurement is increasingly playing an instrumental role in shaping the UK.

 Find out more information about what the UK budget could mean for your business on the government website.

 We support your organisation by providing you with the eProcurement tools you need to address the challenges faced by public sector procurement today and in the future.

 Delta eSourcing champions supplier management, tender management and collaborative working in one seamless and flexible platform.
 Choose from our range of modules, designed to maximise your efficiency and productivity throughout all stages of the procurement process.